 Attribute rules can be temporarily disabled on a dataset using the Attribute Rules view or the Disable Attribute Rules and Enable Attribute Rules tools.
 When in a disabled state, the specific rule will not execute for triggering events.
 This can improve performance for bulk data loads and is useful for periods in which rule execution must be suspended.

 Attribute rules are created as a property of feature classes or tables in the geodatabase.
 Attribute rules are included in the data transfer process with datasets in the geodatabase using copy and paste or the Export XML Workspace Document and Import XML Workspace Document tools.
 Data migration methods such as Feature Class To Feature Class and Table To Table will not transfer the attribute rules with the underlying dataset.

 To transfer attribute rules between existing datasets, use the Export Attribute Rules and Import Attribute Rules tools.
 The Export Attribute Rules tool uses a CSV file to store the definition of the attribute rule.

 Evaluate attribute rules and manage error features

-Attribute rules can be evaluated for a dataset during an edit operation or at a user-specified time using the validation service.
+Attribute rules can be evaluated for a dataset during an edit operation or at a user-specified time on existing data.
 Depending on the rule type and properties, the attribute rule evaluation will occur at different times:

 - Immediate evaluation